danielvega3009/the-real-devops-challenge/SOLUTIONS.md

 CMD ["mongod"]

-We can execute this dockerfile with the next command: docker build -t imagen_name .   (build the docker image) docker run -p local_port:8000 imagen_name  (run the docker image)
+We can execute this dockerfile with the next command: docker build -t imagen_name -dockerfile-mongodb .   (build the docker image) docker run -p local_port:8000 imagen_name  (run the docker image)

 Challenge 5.
 Docker Compose it